ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

         2020-06-23 08:39:49,217  root       INFO    completed a build
         ```

-7. When the secure build successfully completes, you can check the status again to see a `completed` status.
+7. When the secure build successfully completes, you can check the status again to see a status of `success`.

     ``` bash
     hpvs sb status --config "${SB_DIR}/sb_config.yaml"